 Interview - Founder member on never-evolving journey of Fairport Convention and playing Harrogate

+Interview - Founder member on ever-evolving journey of Fairport Convention and playing Harrogate

 “I was always the baby of the band.
 I’m no longer that,” Fairport Convention’s Simon Nichol tells the Harrogate Advertiser.